 The chassis includes a slot at the rear for an expansion card.
 The card is connected to the motherboard by means of a pre-installed riser card.
-Only certain storage drive configurations allow an expansion card: one 3.5" drive permits a low-profile card, two 2.5" drives allow a full-height, half-length card.
-(See also the Storage Drive section.)

 Installing PCI Expansion Cards

 Note: When installing with 2.5 storage drives, install the drives first.